-I earned an MA and a PhD in Sociology from the University of Washington in Seattle.
+I earned an MA and a PhD in Sociology from the University of Washington in Seattle, where I taught as an instructor and teaching assistant in the sociology department and worked as a research assistant at the UW Center for Evaluation & Research for STEM Equity (CERSE).
 I also hold a BA in Sociology with a minor in political science and international relations from Boğaziçi University in İstanbul, Türkiye.

 Feel free to get in touch with me at sguler@gc.cuny.edu, or check out some of my research on Google Scholar.